TV5 (Philippine TV network): Network name changes

 TV5 has used several logos throughout its history.
-Notable variations include the iconic cyclone logo from 1992 to 2004, the ABC logo with a yellow circle introduced in 2004, and the shaking television logo adopted after the 2008 relaunch.
-In 2018, TV5 introduced the numerical 5 logo, which was redesigned from the 2010 logo, which dropped the "TV" word and incorporated the program title within the logo.
-A variation of this logo was unveiled in 2019, which featured a light red color, but changed to a darker red color in 2021.
+Notable variations include the pinwheel logo from 1992 to 2004, the ABC logo with a yellow circle introduced in 2004, and the shaking television logo adopted after the 2008 relaunch.
+In 2018, TV5 introduced the numerical 5 logo, a redesign of the 2010 logo that dropped the word "TV" and incorporated the program title within the logo.
+A variation of this logo was unveiled in 2019, which featured a light red color, but changed to a darker red color in 2021 and modified into a 3D variant in 2026.